Cedric1994/vuejs-boiler-plate/README.md

-# boilerplate

-> VueJS 2018 boiler plate
+# VueJS boiler plate

+> 2018 - template application

 **WORK STILL IN PROGRESS**

 Need to be done:

 - Store configuration
-- Validation
+- Implement default form validation
+- Configure relative path for imports
-- CLean up code
+- Clean up code

 This project is a boiler plate of Webpack, VueJS and VueX with unit test, e2e tests and linter configured